natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-16-a-tool-which-will-unleash-the-fullest-in-someone-else.md

 description: In a thought-provoking exploration, Kevin Kelly argues for the moral obligation to embrace technology for the sake of expanding possibilities for ourselves and others.
 emoji: 🌍
 tags:
+  - ⚖️ Choices
-  - 🛠️ Technologies
+  - ⚙️ Technology
-  - 🏙️ Urbanization
+  - 🌍 Society
-  - 🌱 Choices
+  - 💡 Ideas
 haiku: |
   Expanding choices,
   Tech unveils potential paths,